Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Orbital evolution under different AML modes

-During fully non-conservative MT, the Jeans mode yields orbital widening across all mass ratios and eccentricities (Fig.~\ref{fig:semi_major_beta_0.0}).
-In contrast, isotropic re-emission and orbital-AML modes exhibit fixed transitional mass ratios $q_{\rm trans,a} = 1.28$ and $q_{\rm trans,a} = 2.0$, respectively, independent of eccentricity.
-However, when $q>2$ the orbital-AML mode drives weaker evolution of the semimajor axis than isotropic re-emission mode for any eccentricity.
-The $L_2$ mass-loss mode leads almost exclusively to orbital shrinkage: for $q \gtrsim 0.3$, the orbit always contracts, while widening is restricted to very low mass ratios and $e \gtrsim 0.2$.
+During fully nonconservative MT, the Jeans mode yields orbital widening across all mass ratios and eccentricities (Fig.~\ref{fig:semi_major_beta_0.0}).
+In contrast, isotropic reemission and orbital-AML modes exhibit fixed transitional mass ratios $q_{\rm trans,a} = 1.28$ and $q_{\rm trans,a} = 2.0$, respectively, independent of $e$.
+When $q>2$, however, the orbital-AML mode drives weaker evolution of the semimajor axis than isotropic reemission for any $e$.
+The $L_2$ mass-loss mode leads almost exclusively to orbital shrinkage; for $q \gtrsim 0.3$, the orbit always contracts, while widening is restricted to $q \lesssim 0.3$ and $e \gtrsim 0.2$.
 Across all AML modes, eccentric binaries undergo significantly stronger semimajor axis evolution than circular binaries, as reflected by the color intensity.

-Figure~\ref{fig:ecc_beta_0.0} is similar to Fig.~\ref{fig:semi_major_beta_0.0}, but now the color gradient indicates the secular rate of change of the eccentricity.
-For a given AML mode, the parameter space for eccentricity evolution resembles that for semimajor axis evolution: for the Jeans mode, $\dot{e}$ is positive across all mass ratios and eccentricities.
-In contrast, isotropic re-emission and orbital-AML modes exhibit the same fixed transitional mass ratios $q_{\rm trans,e} = 1.28$ and $q_{\rm trans,e} = 2.0$, respectively, independent of eccentricity.
-When $q>2$, though, the orbital-AML mode drives weaker evolution of the eccentricity than the isotropic re-emission mode for any eccentricity.
-The $L_2$ mass-loss mode leads almost exclusively to orbital circularization: for $q \gtrsim 0.3$, the eccentricity always decreases, while eccentricity pumping is restricted to very low mass ratios and $e \gtrsim 0.2$.
+Figure~\ref{fig:ecc_beta_0.0} is similar to Fig.~\ref{fig:semi_major_beta_0.0}, but now the color gradient indicates the secular change rate of the eccentricity.
+For a given AML mode, the parameter space for eccentricity evolution resembles that for semimajor axis evolution.
+Specifically, for the Jeans mode, $\langle \dot{e} \rangle$ is positive across all mass ratios and eccentricities.
+Isotropic reemission and orbital-AML modes exhibit the same fixed transitional mass ratios $q_{\rm trans,e} = 1.28$ and $q_{\rm trans,e} = 2.0$, respectively, independent of $e$.
+Furthermore, when $q>2$, the orbital-AML mode drives weaker evolution of the eccentricity than the isotropic reemission for any $e$.
+The $L_2$ mass-loss mode leads almost exclusively to orbital circularization; for $q \gtrsim 0.3$, the eccentricity always decreases, while eccentricity pumping is restricted to very low mass ratios and $e \gtrsim 0.2$.